 - Type services.msc on the start menu search and hit the enter key.

 - This will open the Windows services console, scroll down, and locate the Windows update service

 - Right-click on Windows update service, and select stop.

 - Do the same with its related service BITS (Background Intelligent Transfer Service)

 - Now press Windows + E keyboard short and Go to the following location.

 - Here Delete everything inside the download folder, but do not delete the folder itself.

 - To do so, press CTRL + A to select everything and then press Delete to remove the files.

-- Again open windows services and restart the services (windows update, BITS) which you previously stopped.
+- Again open Windows services and restart the services (Windows update, BITS) that you previously stopped.